tshilzinger/git-practice/README.txt

 - git log --all: shows all commits
 - git log --graph: shows graph view of all commits
 - git log --oneline --all --graph: combines above
+- git log <branch1>..<branch2>: log of commits in branch2 that don't exist in branch1
+- git log <branch1>...<branch2>: log of commits in either branch but not both

 - git branch: shows existing branches
 - git branch -c: create a branch
 - git branch -v: shows latest commit of all existing branches
+- git branch --no-merged <branch1>: list of branches that have unmerged conflicts
+- git branch --merged <branch1>: list of branches that have no unmerged conflicts

 - git show: show a single commit